 Under National Instrument 52-110 Audit Committees ("NI 52-110"), the Corporation is required to include in this Annual Information Form the disclosure required under Form 52-110F1 with respect to the audit committee of the Board of Directors (the "Audit Committee"), including the composition of the Audit Committee, the text of the Audit Committee charter (attached to this Annual Information Form as Appendix A), and the fees paid to the Corporation's external auditor.

-Composition of the Audit Committee
+The members of the Audit Committee are Mr. Reinfrank (Chair), Ms. Liak, and Mr. Usher.